Nevolution/nevolution.github.io/enhanced.md

 How to activate?
 -----------------
-Enhanced mode needs to be activated via the following ADB shell until Android Q:
+Enhanced mode could only be activated via the following ADB shell command until Android Q:

 For Android **8.0**: